 While it might sound counterintuitive, women and men can pay different rates for the same auto insurance coverage based on gender alone.
-That’s true through most of the US, anyway.
-Exceptions are Massachusetts, Hawaii and North Carolina, which prohibit a customer’s gender from affecting their rates.
+Still, it’s easy for men and women alike to end up paying too much for car insurance.

+The reason?
 Men commit about 70% to 80% of all drunk driving offenses reported in the US each year.
 In 2014 alone, three times as many men than women were arrested for drunk driving — 401,904 men versus 130,480 women.

 These statistics support the bias that women are generally more cautious when driving, taking fewer risks than men behind the wheel.
 Women also tend to rack up fewer violations on their driving records than men do, and to be involved in fewer accidents overall.